Carolina Navigators provides K-16 teachers and students with global education resources created by Carolina students who have international expertise.

-3. Bring a Carolina Navigator service-learning student in your classroom for 10-12 weeks.
-(This option is open to schools in the UNC area during September-December and January-April.
+3. Bring a Carolina Navigator service-learning student in your classroom virtually or in person.
+(This option is only available from September-December and January-April.
 For more information, email email@example.com)

-4. Participate in our Fall Virtual Cultural Fair during International Education Week.
+4. Participate in one of our Virtual Cultural Presentation Fairs.
 Sign up below to get event details, reminders, and resources to prepare your students for the event.

 5. Make integrating our resources easy by getting our curated newsletter!
 About twice a month we'll email you our targeted newsletter highlighting the 3-5 resources that focus on a specific theme, country, grade level or curriculum area.
 Sign up below to get the newsletter!

 Thank you for giving us four wonderful presentations.
 Our students and staff are very grateful that you shared your experiences and music with us.

 For many of us, living through your experiences will be the closest we will get to visiting the Andes.